 If another federal agency is involved or if the Partner has an established program alternative already in place, follow the procedures outlined by that federal agency or alternative.
 The Service will automatically accept that other federal agency as lead and will adopt their Section 106 compliance conclusions.
 Partners should maintain documentation of those conclusions for their records, and make them available to the Program Administrator or Service upon request.
 If there is no other federal agency or program alternative involved with the proposed activity, the Service will accept lead federal agency status and the Partner shall follow the steps outlined below.

 Note: The Agreement is issued with a 25 year duration.
 At some point during that time, subsequent procedures may be developed that supersede the approach described herein.
 If a new programmatic consultation protocol is developed, the Program Administrator will engage in such a process by engaging the appropriate Partners.
 Upon completion, the Program Administrator will notify all Partners at the time such an approach is approved.
-The Partner should contact the Program Administrator or the Service CCAA/CCA Coordinator to verify the most applicable procedure available.
+The Partner should contact the Program Administrator or the Service CCAA/CCA Coordinator to verify the most applicable procedure available before proceeding with the proposed activities.

 Step 1.
 Does the Activity Occur within the Scope of the Partner’s Certificate of Inclusion under the Monarch CCAA/CCA?